craftcms/commerce-stripe/README.md

 This renders a Stripe Elements form with all payment methods you have enabled in your Stripe Dashboard, like Apple Pay or Afterpay.

-This option does lets you pass the `paymentMethods` array which will no longer use the automatic payment methods you have enabled in your dashboard.
+This option does lets you pass the `paymentMethods` array which will override automatic payment methods you have enabled in your Stripe dashboard.

 ```twig
 {% set params = {